Elguja Lobjanidze

-Elguja Lobjanidze (ელგუჯა ლობჯანიძე; born 17 September 1992) is a Georgian football player who is playing for Chinese Super League club Meizhou Hakka.
+Elguja Lobjanidze (ელგუჯა ლობჯანიძე; born 17 September 1992) is a Georgian football player who is playing for Kazakhstan Premier League club Jenis.

 Club career

 Lobjanidze made his debut in the Russian Premier League for FC Orenburg on 4 March 2017 in a game against FC Arsenal Tula.

 On 13 January 2020, Lobjanidze was announced as a new signing for Kazakhstan Premier League club FC Kaisar.

 On 18 February 2021, Lobjanidze was announced as a new signing for Kazakhstan Premier League club FC Tobol.

 In February 2023, Lobjanidze joined Chinese Super League club Meizhou Hakka.

+On 3 July 2023, Lobjanidze joined China League One club Heilongjiang Ice City.

+In February 2024, Lobjanidze joined Uzbekistan Super League club Qizilqum.